cormullion/Thebes.jl/docs/src/objects.md

 The gfunction here receives the `vertices`, `faces`, and `labels`, but the faces and labels are empty, so this simple `pin` only needs to draw a polygon through the vertices.

+## OFF the shelf objects

-It's obviously not something you'd want to do "by hand" very often.
+Obviously this isn't something you'd want to do "by hand" very often.
 Fortunately there are plenty of people who are prepared to make 3D objects and distribute them in standard file formats, via the internet.
 Thebes knows about one of these formats, the .OFF file format.
 So there are a few objects already available for you to use directly.

 ## Using objects

 The following objects have already been loaded (from `data/objects.jl`) when Thebes starts:

-Cube, Tetrahedron, Pyramid, AxesWire, Carpet
+- Cube, Tetrahedron, Pyramid, Teapot

 ```@example
 using Thebes, Luxor # hide